Kristina01111000/Drws_site/README.md

-look up how to load html onto gmail w/o copying it: https://www.gmass.co/blog/use-custom-html-in-gmail-compose-window/ try the hack and see if it works
+look up how to load html onto gmail w/o copying it: https://www.gmass.co/blog/use-custom-html-in-gmail-compose-window/ try the hack and see if it works -. so far it did not

 Already changed the name on youtube